 - Subverted in Professor Layton and the Curious Village, when the heroes are being chased by a giant ferris wheel that broke loose from its frame.
 They try to escape by turning a corner.
 The wheel follows them round and keeps on going.

-- One of the Halloween episodes in The Simpsons features Mr. Burns being crushed by a robot.
+- The second Halloween episode in The Simpsons features Mr. Burns being crushed by a robot.
 He hobbles as fast as he can - straight ahead, in the direction the statue is falling, rather than a few steps to the side, which would have allowed him to avoid it entirely.

-- The Powerpuff Girls: An episode has Princess Morebucks getting hit by a de-powering ray because she's too evil to simply fly out of its way.
+- The Powerpuff Girls: An episode has Princess Morbucks getting hit by a de-powering ray because she's too evil to simply fly out of its way.

 - My Little Pony: Friendship Is Magic: Rainbow Dash regularly tries to evade ground based hazards by flying along the ground.
 Given that her greatest flight skill is speed, and she is depicted as Brilliant, but Lazy, it makes sense she'll go for her strengths and try to outfly things rather than just going up.